jo-valer/Project-Bio-inspired-AI/README.md

 # Evolutionary-Neuro-Fuzzy System for Medical Diagnosis
 This repo contains the code of our project for the course of Bio-inspired Artificial Intelligence (a.y.
 2024/25).

+We explore the development and application of EAs to evolve a Neuro-Fuzzy Inference System in different medical fields.
+We developed an EA on top of a pre-existing Neuro-Fuzzy System.

 Authors: Nicola Muraro, Vincenzo Netti, Marina Segala and Giovanni Valer.

 ## Project structure